 \subsection{XY spins with vision cone interactions}

 A first illustrative example is the vision-cone XY spins, $\mathbf{S}_i=(\cos \theta_i,\sin \theta_i)$, on a square lattice discussed in the Main Text.
-Here, the nonreciprocal equations of motion take the form [cf.~Eq.~\eqref{eq:VC-XY_Langevin_EOM} and~Fig.~\ref{fig:illustration}(a)]:
+Here, the nonreciprocal equations of motion take the form [cf.~Eq.
+(1) in the main text and~Fig.~\ref{fig:illustration}(a)]:

 To construct the Hamiltonian, we introduce the auxiliary spins $\mathbf{a}_i$ parametrized by the angle $\varphi_i$.
 Proceeding as explained in the Main Text, we obtain: